teffiroozian/protix/README.md

 # Macro Maxxer

-A macro-focused fast food app that lets users find high-protein meals across multiple restaurants and customize items with real-time nutrition tracking.
+A fast food macro tracking app that lets users find high-protein, low calorie meals across multiple restaurants and customize items with with ease, and see their final order macros before ordering .

 ## 🌍 Live Demo